ratwolfzero/hopalong_python/README.md

 Where p is a parameter.

 Instead, you may observe high-density cycles, characterized by a relatively small number of points being hit repeatedly.
 This suggests that in these cases, the system may settle into a periodic orbit, where the density of hits sums to the total number of iterations, assuming no outliers or other anomalies.
-This scenario is an ideal use case for the extended version of the program with hit count statistics.
+By the way, this scenario is an ideal use case for the extended program version with pixel hit count statistics.

 [Back to Table of Contents](#calculate--visualize-the-hopalong-attractor-with-python)